 A Green Fix on a Winter Day

 Where do gardeners go to satisfy their plant cravings when the weather outside is less than perfect?
 Within minutes, a walk through the Garden’s Greenhouses can transport anyone needing a “green fix” to a semitropical, tropical, or desert environment, filled with specialty plants that flourish in these three different climes.
-For 40 years, the Greenhouses have displayed beautiful and fragrant flowering plants, rare plants, edible plants, utilitarian plants, seasonal plants, and houseplants from around the world.
+For more than 40 years, the Greenhouses have displayed beautiful and fragrant flowering plants, rare plants, edible plants, utilitarian plants, seasonal plants, and houseplants from around the world.

 All Life Depends on Plants

 These three glass houses provide yet another opportunity to witness the irreplaceable role plants play.
 All life does depend on plants.
 They are, indeed, responsible for the air we breathe, the clothes we wear, the shelter we require, the purity of our water, and the source of medicine, both known, and still undiscovered.